Getting Your Ex Back2026-03-19 ยท 8 min read

 The Real Purpose: Healing Yourself First

-Here's the part nobody wants to hear, but it's crucial: the no contact rule only "works" to get your ex back if you genuinely stop trying to get them back.
+Here's the part nobody wants to hear, but here.s the honest truth nobody wants to hear: the no contact rule only "works" to get your ex back if you genuinely stop trying to get them back.

 I know that sounds contradictory, but stay with me.